 Azure AD Application

-So, we have the application automatically created for us - we can see that the key vault policies have been added too.
+So, we have the application automatically created for us.
+In essence, we can see that the Key Vault policies exist, too.

 Azure Key Vault Access Policies added for the new app

-That's a wrap.
-A fairly straight forward way to connect your Azure Key Vault secrets to your Azure DevOps pipelines without spilling any secrets.
+That's a wrap - a straight forward way to connect your Azure Key Vault secrets to your Azure DevOps pipelines without spilling any secrets.

-I hope this can help someone who's tasked with increasing the security awareness of their Azure DevOps Pipelines, as well as increase the general security posture across the board.
-Don't go light on these things - enforce security configuration and avoid sensitive data in your configurations.
+I hope this can help someone tasked with increasing the security awareness of their Azure DevOps Pipelines, as well as increase the general security posture across the board.
+Don't go light on these things - enforce security configuration and avoid sensitive data in your systems.

 Thanks for reading - please leave a comment.
 Tobi, out.